cloudpbx/fullstack_example/README.md

 ## Note for edited full stack application

-- This version uses npm package manager. (both for serverless-backend and frontend)
+- Created a full-stack application where users can receive randomly generate famous quotes and have them displayed on wall for quotes
+- Users can also create their own quotes
+- Any quote updated or deleted
-- First get the backend running followed by the front end
+- Responsive front end

 ## How to use

 ```
 npm install
+sls dynamodb install
 serverless offline start
 cd frontend
 npm install